間眅埶AV

 What is your area of research/expertise?

 My area of research/expertise are eco-architecture and eco-urbanism from designer's or developers points of view.
 My recent research projects include OASIS, to support the development and evaluation of Oasis schoolyards projects in Paris (FEDER-UIA, 2019-22) and COOLSCHOOLS (ERA-NET, 2022-25).
 This program focuses on the consideration of biodiversity, pedagogy, governance and health components in schoolyards in the cities of Barcelona, Brussels, Rotterdam and Paris.
 I have co-edited a book (2019), (re)Penser la ville du XXI癡me si癡cle - 20 ans d'矇co-quartiers dans le monde, and other publications comparing model sustainable neighbourhoods in different countries.
 I also work on the themes of the sensitive/sensory city, including urban walks with residents and co-creation.
-Currently, I am supervising a thesis on life cycle analysis and the circular economy (recovery of building waste and reuse of materials/furniture) from the scale of urban projects to that of the building.
+Currently, I am supervising two theses: the first is on life cycle analysis and the circular economy (recovery of building waste and reuse of materials/furniture) from the scale of urban projects to that of the building, and the second is on green schoolyards with biodiversity inventories and analysis, and surveys on capacities of stakeholders to move on their uses.

 What is the best thing about being part of the SAGA project?